frovedis/frovedis/doc/manual/python/ml/word2vec.md

 **_corpusFile_**: A string object parameter which specifies the path to a corpus file.
 If not provided, the 'sentences' parameter must be provided for creating the model.
 (Default: None)
 **_outDirPath_**: A string object parameter specifying the path of output directory.
-The newly built vocabulary generated from the input data file is dumped into provided output file path.
+The newly built vocabulary generated from the input data file is dumped into the provided output file path.
 (Default: None)
 **_hiddenSize_**: An integer parameter specifying the dimensionality of the word vectors.
-For fast compuatation, this value should be an even value and less than 512 during training.
+For fast computation, this value should be an even value and less than 512 during training.
 (Default: 100)
 **_learningRate_**: An unused parameter specifying the initial learning rate.
 (Default: 0.025)
 **_n\_iter_**: An unused parameter specifying the number of iterations over the corpus.
 (Default: 1)
 **_minCount_**: An integer parameter that ignores all words with total frequency lower than